MAWEKI-0/deepwiki-context7/superdoc.md

 1. A new, raw ad JSON is ingested into the Supabase `Ads` table.
 Its `raw_data_snapshot` is populated, and its `status` is set to `PENDING`.
 2. The Python-based Enrichment Pipeline worker continuously polls the database for ads with `status = 'PENDING'`.
 3. Upon finding one, it sets the `status` to `ENRICHING`.
-4.  **Fast Pass:** It sends the ad creative URL to **Gemini 1.5 Flash** for visual analysis.
+4.  **Fast Pass:** It sends the ad creative URL to **gemini-2.5-flash-lite** for visual analysis.
 The result populates the `visual_analysis` field.
 5.  **Slow Pass:** It compiles a rich prompt containing the raw ad text, the targeting data, and the new visual analysis from the fast pass.
-This is sent to **Gemini 1.5 Pro**.
+This is sent to **gemini-2.5-flash-lite**.
-6. Gemini 1.5 Pro performs the deep analysis, returning a structured JSON that populates `strategic_analysis` and `audience_persona`.
+6.  gemini-2.5-flash-lite performs the deep analysis, returning a structured JSON that populates `strategic_analysis` and `audience_persona`.
 7. A separate call to an embedding model generates the vector for `vector_summary`.
 8. The worker updates the row in Supabase with all enriched data, sets `status` to `ENRICHED`, and updates the `enriched_at` timestamp.
 9. If any step fails, the `status` is set to `FAILED`, and an error is logged in `error_log`.